Key takeaways

 EU AI Act DPIA Requirements

-Under the EU AI Act (high-risk AI systems deadline August 2, 2026), high-risk AI systems require a Fundamental Rights Impact Assessment (FRIA) which functions similarly to a DPIA but covers broader fundamental rights beyond data protection.
+Under the EU AI Act (high-risk AI systems: original deadline August 2, 2026, revised under the Digital Omnibus provisional agreement to 2 December 2027 and 2 August 2028, pending formal adoption), high-risk AI systems require a Fundamental Rights Impact Assessment (FRIA) which functions similarly to a DPIA but covers broader fundamental rights beyond data protection.
 Engage Compliance delivers integrated DPIA plus FRIA assessments for high-risk AI systems.

 What an Engage DPIA Includes